hknd23/idcempy/docs/idcempy_tutorial.rst

    z = ['educ', 'agegroup2']
    y = ['vote_turn']

+The values of the dependent variable must be represented numerically as "0", "1", and "2".
+To specify the baseline/reference category, users provide a three-element list for the `reference` argument (e.g [0,1,2]).
+The first element is the baseline/reference category.
 Users can employ the argument `inflatecat` to specify any unordered category as the inflated category (dictated by the distribution) in their unordered-polytomous outcome measure.
 If a higher category (say 1) is inflated in a 0,1,2 unordered outcome measure.
 We first need to specify the order of the outcome variable.
 Then, you need to define which category is "inflated."
 .. testcode::